getlago/lago-docs/docs/guide/06_customers.md

 The dates displayed in the **"Usage"**, **"Invoices"** and **"Credit notes"** tabs of the customer view are based on the customer's timezone.

 :::tip
-You can hover over any date in the customer view to see the reference timezone.
+You can hover over any date in the customer view to see the reference timezones.
 :::